-The main focus of the Campos group is developing new strategies for small molecule activation and catalysis using organometallic complexes and molecular clusters.
+The main focus of the Campos group is developing new strategies for cooperative small molecule activation and catalysis using transition metal and main group organometallic complexes.
 Catalysis is critical to the delivery of future growth and to maintain our quality of life, however, many traditional methodologies are not proficient enough in some fundamental aspects like activity, selectivity or substrate scope.
 Nature has circumvented these limitations using enzymes with exquisite designs that rely on synergistic and sophisticated cooperative mechanisms.
 Our main focus is developing homogeneous catalysts that are based on unusual modes of chemical cooperativity with the aim of activating otherwise unreactive molecules and discovering new chemical transformations.
-We seek to approach the field of cooperative catalysis from a multidisciplinary perspective, combining fundamental concepts from seemingly independent areas, such as Frustrated Lewis Pairs (FLPs) and low-valent heavier main group elements, with transition metal chemistry, and homogeneous with heterogeneous catalysis.
+We seek to approach the field of cooperative catalysis from a multidisciplinary perspective, combining fundamental concepts from seemingly independent areas, such as Frustrated Lewis Pairs (FLPs) and low-valent heavier main group elements, with transition metal chemistry.

 On a general basis, our ongoing projects involve the synthesis and characterization of organometallic complexes and cooperative designs, followed by reactivity studies on the activation of small molecules.
 The most active systems are then examined as catalysts in a range of transformations.

 Synthesis.
 We use common techniques for the preparation and handling of oxygen- and moisture-sensitive organometallic and coordination compounds, including Schlenk and glove-box techniques.